metareflection/synthesis-class/flyer.md

 - **Two Warm-Up Assignments:** Get hands-on with guided projects.
 - **Paper Presentation & Discussion:** Lead the conversation on seminal research.
-- **Final Project:**: Pursue an in-depth inquiry on a topic of your choice.
+- **Final Project:** Pursue an in-depth inquiry on a topic of your choice.
-- **Guest Lectures:**: Engage with industry researchers working at the cutting edge of program synthesis.
+- **Guest Lectures:** Engage with industry researchers working at the cutting edge of program synthesis.

 Join us in CS252R!
 For more details, visit [synthesis.metareflection.club](https://synthesis.metareflection.club).